 Eric Koston has been such a prominent fixture on the skate scene for so long now that to list all the cool shit he's done is to veer between adulation and redundancy.
-Dubbed the "greatest street skater of the modern era," Koston's presence is seen everywhere, from classic videos ( Goldfish, Yeah Right!, Fully Flared) to co-founding a renowned skatepark/training facility (The Berrics) to being immortalized in Tony Hawk's video games.
+Koston's presence can be seen everywhere, from his parts in classic videos ( Goldfish, Yeah Right!, Fully Flared) to his co-founding of the Berrics, a renowned skatepark/training facility, to being immortalized in Tony Hawk's video games.

 To get a fresh perspective on Koston, we enlisted New York rapper and skateboarder Black Dave to throw some questions his way.
 Black Dave—whose Skate Life EP came out earlier this year—brought some deep knowledge and a more than a few superfan nuggets, all of which made for a stellar back and forth.